-The Boston Globe reports on the release of a new report, “Getting Closer to the Finish Line,” which showed the number of college degrees earned by Boston Public Schools students has increased sharply in recent year.
+The Boston Globe reports on the release of a new report, “Getting Closer to the Finish Line,” which showed the number of college degrees earned by Boston Public Schools students has increased sharply in recent years.
 The report, compiled by the Boston Foundation, found that nearly half (49.2 percent) of all students that entered college after graduating from Boston schools in 2006 completed college within six years.
-That figure was a significant increase from the 40.2 percent of students in the class of 2000 that earned their college degrees in the same time frame.
+That figure was a significant increase from 40.2 percent of students in the class of 2000 that earned their college degrees in the same time frame.
 Degrees include bachelor and associate degrees, as well as certificate programs.

 The new Boston numbers also exceeded the national average, which showed around 47 percent of students completed college within six years.
 When one considers that Boston Public Schools is a district riddled by high poverty rates and ESL families, the new figures are even more impressive.

 “We are evidence that public education can help urban kids succeed and complete college,” Carol R. Johnson, superintendent of Boston Public Schools, told the Boston Globe.
-Johnson has been instrumental in the addition of more opportunities for high school students to increase their odds of success, including more college-level courses in the high schools.
+Johnson has been instrumental in the addition of more opportunities for high school students to increase their odds of success, including more college-level courses in high schools.

 Success Boston Improves Completion Rates